Das ist ein kleiner Schritt f?r einen Mann, aber ein riesiger Sprung f?r die Menschheit.

 I learned much from my mad single-minded scientist of a father –? although it took me decades to realize his most important lesson:

 Shoot for the Moon.
 You Might Just Get There.

 Patricia Guthrie is the daughter of the late Dr. Robert Guthrie, the American scientist who developed newborn screening in the early 1960s.
-She is an independent journalist and winner of many national and regional media awards.
-She received her master’s degree as a Kiplinger Fellow at The Ohio State University and attended Harvard as a Nieman Fellow.
-She can be reached at email@example.com
+She is also an independent journalist, specializing in health reporting.
+Winner of many national media awards, she’s been a Harvard University Nieman fellow and received her master’s degree as a Kiplinger Fellow.